 How To Become a Virtual Assistant

 If you’re ready to start earning your first $500 this month, here are the steps to take;

-- Find your ideal client on social media and sign up for their newsletter
+- Find your ideal client and follow them on social media

-- Put together a descriptive Summary of Services
+- Put together a descriptive Services page or portfolio

-- Optimize your Hire Me page for the best results
+- Optimize your Services page for the best results

 - Charge by the hour then move to a flat rate